voxpupuli/puppet-icinga2/README.md

 Icinga 2 is a widely used open source monitoring software.
 This Puppet module helps with installing and managing configuration of Icinga 2 on multiple operating systems.

-### Notices

-For Icinga 2 v2.8.0 and higher version v1.3.4 and above is needed and the parameter repositoryd can set to false.
-See https://github.com/Icinga/puppet-icinga2/issues/403.

 ### v2.0.0

 * Requires Icinga 2 v2.8.0 or higher.